felipesilvati/getyourguide-tech-challenge/README.md

 - [ ] Ready for live coding during the interview to refactor code, add features, or fix bugs

 ### Future Improvements
+- [ ] Replace json files with a SQL database
+- [ ] Use opinionated framework for the backend (e.g. NestJS) to improve scalability and maintainability
+- [ ] Authentication and Authorization for the API
+- [ ] Add more advanced error handling and logging
-- [ ] Add a sorting feature for activities
+- [ ] Implement UI to display more activity details by ID (redundant for now)
-- [ ] Replace the current search bar with a more advanced search feature
+- [ ] Replace the current search bar with a more advanced search features (e.g. sorting, filtering, etc.)
 - [ ] Add caching mechanism (based on performance needs)
-- [ ] Change URLs in the frontend to navigate to the activity details page
+- [ ] Fix variable ActivityCard component height for better UI/UX